ishaan1607/LikeMinds-Android-User-Tagging/README.md

 To start using the Android User Tagging Library in your project, follow these steps:

-- Clone this repository in you project.
+- Clone this repository in your project.

 - Add the UserTaggingSuggestionListView in your xml file.